37 Harry Potter Trivia Questions [With Answers]

 Answer: Otter.

-Why it stumps people: Cat is the obvious guess.
-Hermione owns Crookshanks, she’s clever and independent, and cats are the default “smart witch” animal.
-Harry’s stag and Snape’s doe are the Patronuses people remember because they carry emotional weight.
-The otter doesn’t.
-It’s just correct.
+Why it stumps people: Cat is the lazy guess.
+Hermione owns Crookshanks, she’s clever and self-possessed, and a cat is the stock “smart witch” animal.
+Harry’s stag and Snape’s doe stick because they carry grief.
+The otter carries nothing.
+It’s just right.

 37. Why did US publishers change Philosopher’s Stone to Sorcerer’s Stone?
 (Hard)